-Humans tend to believe “old wives tales” and other half-truths simply because it fits into their concept of what they want to be the truth.
+Humans tend to believe “old wives tales” and other half-truths only because it fits into their concept of what they want to be the truth.
 For that reason, many old-time adages have caused far too many people to experience serious problems with alcohol.
-Some of those misguided myths are as follows:
+Some of those misguided myths about alcohol abuse are as follows:

 Myth: If You Eat Before Going to Bed, It Will Reduce a Hangover